intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 The RSWG and RSAB together provide a public process by which policies for the RFC Series can be defined.
-It is expected that these bodies will therefore cover many of the responsibilities of the RFC Series Editor function as defined by {{RFC8728}}.
+It is expected that these bodies will therefore cover many of the responsibilities of the RFC Series Editor (RSE) as defined by {{RFC8728}}.
 For example, representation to the IETF (Section 2.1.2.1 of {{RFC8728}}
 is no longer necessary because IETF participants can get involved in the RSWG, because the IETF has a delegate on the RSAB, and because the RPC provides reports directly to the community.
+In general, references in existing documents to the RSE can be taken as referring to the RSWG and RSAB or, more generally, the "RFC Editor function" under version 3 of the RFC Editor Model as described herein.

 ## RFC Publisher